LedgerHQ/workshop-connect-dapp-ll/README.md

 With this util function, we can now remove or hide the `Connector` component of the `Header` when the app is launched in Ledger Live.

-Similarrely, since the Ledger Live connector cannot be used outside of the Ledger Live context, there is no need to display it in the `Connector` component in the list of available connectors.
+Similarly, since the Ledger Live connector cannot be used outside of the Ledger Live context, there is no need to display it in the `Connector` component in the list of available connectors.

 After this step, you should still be able to use your DApp normally on your browser with Metamask, and this time you should only have one option to connect when your DApp is started in your browser, Metamask.

 ### Create a Manifest for your DApp

-Now that your DApp is ready to intract with Ledger Live, let's run it inside Ledger Live to test that everything works fine.
+Now that your DApp is ready to interact with Ledger Live, let's run it inside Ledger Live to test that everything works fine.

 To do so, you will need to create a _Manifest_ file.